 These chemicals are things that you and I come into contact with on a daily basis.

-Other environmental factors known to trigger Hashimoto's include:
+Other environmental factors are known to trigger Hashimoto’s include:

-- Iodine consumption - Yes!
-Even iodine can trigger Hashimoto's but really only in massive doses (megadoses) and in people who ALSO have selenium deficiency.
+- Iodine consumption – Yes!
+Even iodine can trigger Hashimoto’s but really only in massive doses (megadoses) and in people who also have a selenium deficiency.

 Aside from iodine, I do think that chemicals are an underappreciated trigger of Hashimoto’s.